Cephalanthera rubra: Description

 Not to be confused with Epipactis atrorubens (dark red helleborine).

 Distribution and habitat

 The red helleborine is found throughout most of Europe, east to the Urals and as far as 60 degrees north.
 It is however rare in Britain, the Low Countries and western France.
 It also occurs in Morocco, Algeria and Tunisia and in various parts of southern Asia as far east as Iran.

-Found in light, dry forest, particularly among beech trees, pines and spruces. grows to an altitude of 2600 m, especially on calcareous soils with a pH between 5.9–8.2.
+Found in light, dry forest, particularly among beech trees, pines and spruces.
+It grows to an altitude of 2600 m, especially on calcareous soils with a pH between 5.9–8.2.
 Flower colour is an indicator of the soil qualities, with darker blooms on more calcareous ground.

 Red helleborine is a very rare plant in Britain.
 It is found only at the following sites: